What is an Offshore Merchant Account

 - Canadian businesses might be required to provide a Canadian EIN, Canadian bank account and Canadian address that can be verified are needed.

-Typical Pricing for Offshore Merchant Accounts
+Typical Terms for High-Risk Merchant Services

 Businesses using offshore accounts will generally see prices starting in the high 4% range upwards over 10% for smaller or much higher risk accounts.
-These fees do not include the reserves that are held on accounts plus maintenance and wiring fees.
+These fees do not include the reserves held on accounts plus maintenance and wiring fees.

 Reserves for Offshore Accounts